 Selected for inclusion in The Best Lawyers in America® for Patent Law in 2020, Michael is credited with a Martindale-Hubbell AV Preeminent Rating, Texas Super Lawyers, Best Lawyers of Dallas, and the Inaugural African American Dynamic Lawyer.
 In 2018, the Texas Minority Counsel selected Michael for the Trailblazer of the Year, a recognition appropriately illustrating Michael’s career which includes the Black Alumni of Southern Methodist and the University’s School of Engineering’s Hall of Leaders’ Emerging Leader and the Sam Winstead Volunteer of the Year Award for the Town North YMCA of Dallas, Texas, 2012.

 Michael was appointed to DHA’s Board of Commissioners in August 2020.
 His belief that affordable housing is necessary for any society to truly achieve its full potential is what inspired him to join the board.
 Michael understands that without stable housing, opportunities become limited, thus making life difficult.
-He’s motivated to be part of the solution that brings opportunity and success — as well as mental and physical well-being — to his neighbors, with DHA providing critical support that all citizens deserve.
+Currently serving as vice chair, he’s motivated to be part of the solution that brings opportunity and success — as well as mental and physical well-being — to his neighbors, with DHA providing critical support that all citizens deserve.
 During his term, he wants to help provide and expose DHA residents to additional options as they discover the opportunities that help them move beyond DHA properties.

 The work of DHA, Housing Solutions for North Texas, supports our citizenry’s continued positive contribution to society, Michael emphasizes.
 His commitment comes from the knowledge that housing support is a springboard for securing the socioeconomic stability necessary for a family’s long-term achievement of goals, both individually and collectively.
 Michael is proud to be a part of an organization whose goal is to make us all better.